mksms/mksms-android/README.md

-# mksms-android
-# This is the Android client library for KMSms.
+This is the Android client library for KMSms.